Sister Mary-Anne's in love

 youngest novice nun - floats into the gap in regard

-for the serious breach of virtue sung by
+serious breach of virtue sung by

 Sister Mary-Anne